icopy-site/awesome/docs/awesome/awesome-quantified-self.md

 - [Spire](https://spire.io/) - Activity tracker that determines stress and focus levels by measuring breathing.
 - [Oura Ring](https://ouraring.com/) - Highly-accurate sleep (and activity) tracker worn on the finger that measures HR, HRV, temperature, and movement.
 - [Aidlab](https://www.aidlab.com/) - Smart and hackable wearable, compatible with special T-shirts and chest straps.
+- [Gadgetbridge](https://gadgetbridge.org/) - FOSS fitness tracker app for use with a wide variety of wearables.
+- [Dreem](https://dreem.com/) - Consumer-grade EEG used to monitor and optimize sleep; it also has pulse oxymeter, bone conduction audio, accelerometer and sonometer.

 ## Research and Analysis